burrsutter/docker_tutorial/readme.md

     > and you can `docker stop myapp_is_running` when it is time to shutdown the -d detached app server container

     ![Alt text](/screenshots/docker_stop_myapp_is_running.png?raw=true "docker stop myapp_is_running")

+4. Dive into a live container

+     ````
+     docker exec -it myapp_is_running bash

+     cd /opt/wildfly/stanalone/log
+     tail server.log

+     ````

+     > This is a very useful technique if you find things are misbehaving and you wish poke around inside the running container.

 #### Cleanup